-The English Department offers grants of up to $5,000 to support graduate students who plan to take internships or to participate in other professional training opportunities during the summer and, in certain cases, during Fall and Winter terms.
+The English Department offers grants of up to $4,000 to support graduate students who plan to take internships or to participate in other professional training opportunities during the summer and, in certain cases, during Fall and Winter terms.
 Sponsored opportunities should enhance or complement your doctoral training in preparation for a variety of career pathways inside and outside the academy.
 To date, over 35 English PhD students have been awarded grants totalling over $90,000 through this program.

 To apply for funding, you should submit a detailed proposal and a budget along with the attached cover sheet and (in the case of an internship) organizational sponsor form.
-A faculty committee will evaluate the proposal; you can expect to receive a determination about funding within three weeks of submission.
+A faculty committee evaluates proposals on a rolling basis, typically within 2-4 weeks of submission.
 Priority will be given to students who have not yet received funding though this program; priority for academic-year funding will be given to students who have completed their third year in the program.
 Students receiving awards are expected to submit a complete report on their experiences after they fulfill the commitments outlined in their proposal.
-Half of the grant will be disbursed at the start of your professional development activities, and half will be disbursed upon the approval of your report.
+Half of the grant will normally be disbursed at the start of your professional development activities, and half will be disbursed upon the approval of your report.

 |. . .